colindean/wilkinsburg_pittsburgh_merger_analysis/README.md

 unless property owners lower rent voluntarily commensurate with their lower property tax burden or through an act of borough or city government.

+The City of Pittsburgh parks tax of 0.5 mills is included in real estate tax calculations as of 7 November 2021.

 ### A quick refresher on statistics

 The graphs bear some abbreviations of statistical terminology to help explain _where_ in the dataset some real numbers are.